Dimencia/EZModLoader/README.md

-The project is offered “as-is”, without warranty, and disclaiming liability for damages resulting from using the projects
+The project is offered “as-is”, without warranty, and disclaiming liability for damages resulting from using the project